eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Visual Field Management

+_To remember something, put it in your visual field.
+Dually: to forget, get it out of sight._

 Out of sight, out of mind.
 The corollary: to keep something in mind, put it in your visual field; to keep it out, leave it out.

 My desk is very spartan: there's a monitor, a mouse, and a keyboard, and a few trinkets.
 My desktop is empty.
 There are no files in it.
 The dock has only the apps I use frequently.
 And at a higher level, I try to keep the apartment very clean and orderly.
 Because everything that's out of place is a distraction, visual noise.
 That's the negative aspect: the things I remove.